 When evaluating your application, the Graduation Specialist will first ensure that you have listed the correct major and degree to which you have been admitted.
 Then, your coursework will be checked against your academic history for accuracy.
 The Graduation Specialist will also look for the following:

 - Degree requirements (Each department or program has its own requirements for candidacy, in terms of required coursework, 600-level coursework, and hours of dissertation credit.
 The applicant should check with the department, program, or the Graduate Catalog to be certain that the correct requirements are listed on the application.)

 - Time limit (No course used toward the degree may be more than eight years old at the time of graduation)

 - Language requirements, cognate area coursework, or computer courses, if applicable

-- Signatures of committee members and Director of Graduate Studies (be sure to print each name next to signature).
+- Signatures of committee members and Director of Graduate Studies (be sure to print or type each name next to signature).